agusibrahim/lafzi_dart/README.md

 Lafzi Dart is a Dart library for searching Quranic verses using fuzzy matching and highlighting.
 It supports searching with various modes and provides verse details including translation and highlight positions.

+This project is a Dart port of the original JavaScript project: [lafzi.js](https://github.com/lafzi/lafzi.js).

+Credit to [skipness/lzstring-dart](https://github.com/skipness/lzstring-dart) for the Dart implementation of the lz-string compression algorithm used in this project.

+Uncompressed data can be found in the original project's repository: [lafzi.js/.uncompressed_data](https://github.com/lafzi/lafzi.js/tree/master/.uncompressed_data).

 ## Features

 - Fuzzy search for Quranic verses